Cut Adrift in the Med

 Under international law, people in distress at sea must be promptly rescued and taken to a place of safety, meaning a country where they are treated humanely and offered a genuine opportunity to seek asylum.

-Until recently, that meant anyone rescued in the central Mediterranean en route from Libya was taken to Europe, as returning them to Libya would condemn them to the risk of arbitrary detention and torture.
+Until recently, that meant anyone rescued in the central Mediterranean en route from Libya was disembarked in Europe, as returning them to Libya would condemn them to a real risk of arbitrary detention and torture.

 So, they invented a work-around: they started supporting the Libyan Coast Guard to intercept people at sea and return them to Libya.
 To enable this arrangement, European governments have assisted the Libyan Coast Guard in many ways, including by donating boats, training crews, helping with planning and coordination, and – crucially – doing all the legwork towards the declaration of a Libyan ‘search and rescue region’ in the central Mediterranean.

 So how does this work in practice?
-The answer is, it doesn’t, as we saw during the Sea-Watch and Sea-Eye standstill and the blocking of Proactiva Open Arms’ operations.
+The answer is, it doesn’t, as we saw during the standoffs that have involved Sea-Watch 3, Open Arms, and Ocean Viking during 2019 in the Mediterranean.

 Over the years, there have been many instances of boats carrying refugees and migrants in the Mediterranean left unattended for hours, days or even weeks.
 These delays have contributed to deaths at sea, as in the case of the “left to die” boat in 2011 and the “children shipwreck” in 2013.